nitesh052000/nitesh052000/README.md

   <tr>
     <td valign="top" width="60%">

-- 🌱 I’m currently working on  **Full Stack Developement**
+- 🌱 I’m currently working on **Full Stack Development projects and DSA**
+- 📚 I’m learning **Backend Development with Node.js & Express**
+- 💡 I enjoy building **user-friendly, responsive web applications**
-- 💬 Ask me about **React, JavaScript, Material UI, MongoDB etc...**
+- 💬 Ask me about **React, JavaScript, Material UI, MongoDB, and APIs**
+- 🚀 My goal is to **contribute to Open Source and collaborate on impactful projects**
 - 📫 How to reach me: **niteshkhandelwal0504@gmail.com**
-- ⚡ Fun fact: *I love development alongside music 🎵*
+- ⚡ Fun fact: *I debug better with music in the background 🎵*

     </td>
     <td valign="top" width="40%">